ojuuji/rb.db/docs/readme.md

 `num_parts` is total number of these parts in this color across all sets.
 This is "Num Parts" column on the [part colors](https://rebrickable.com/colors/) page.

-As for the last four columns, from DB architecture point of view it might be strange to have stats in fundamental `colors` table. (sigh) Well, it helps to think that the original CSV tables aim to be convenient for the users, not to keep some purity of the DB schema.
+As for the last four columns, from database architecture point of view it might be strange to have stats in fundamental `colors` table. (sigh) Well, it helps to think that the original CSV tables aim to be convenient for the users in the first place, not to keep some purity of the database schema.

 In case you have "ambiguous column name" errors when joining colors table because of these stats fields, as an option to keep surrounding query unchanged, you can use subquery `(SELECT id, name, rgb, is_trans FROM colors)` in place of `colors` table.
 Or, depending on the context, a shorter list of columns, for example, `JOIN colors c` → `JOIN (SELECT id, name FROM colors) c`.